Find the key information and forms you need to maintain your registration with the AIBC and connect to resources.

 Apply for a Waiver or Reduction of Annual Renewal Fee

-In the event of financial hardship, family leave and/or medical disability, you can apply to the AIBC for a reduction or full waiver of your annual renewal fees.
+In the event of financial hardship, family leave and/or medical disability, you can apply to the AIBC for a full waiver of your annual renewal fees.
 This may permit you to retain your registration and meet your professional responsibilities for a period of time without requiring you to resign due to personal circumstances and have to later seek reinstatement.

 Continuing Education System (CES)